rosschapman/nanovision-essay/notes.md

  * We can already do things that we can't imagine (79)
 * Vision is not longer optical or ocular, but haptic (85)
 * There's a wonderful prosthesis using the STM - vs the haptic numbing of tablet-tech (Bret Victor: http://goo.gl/i3jBg8) - and "the human is made cyborg" (88)
+* "Innate cyborg potential activities" (88) - the ability of technology to bring itself and the rest of the world inside (93)
+* No longer subject to the "god-trick" (Haraway) of seeing everywhere.
+Humans are "de-privileged" (104)
+* Interlating "not predicated on the logic of control" (107) and nano vision discovers an "erotics" of itself (108)

+#### 3 - Goo
+* goo like ninja turtles maybe?
+(119)  not sure the relevance for what i care about but might be a cool sidebar
+* (120) and finally the phallus.  goo as the maternal body that devours.  goo is a nocturnal emission that must be relegated to the basement.
+* Derrida - goo cannot become signified - dissemination escapes this, "multiplication of essential meanings and vital fluids"; dissemination affirms  nonorigin
+* goo represents a loss of mastery or fear of loss, loss of control of matter (ejaculation with reinscription) - perhaps a continuous ejaculation.
+(121)
+* We have some perverse desire for an "ecophagy" (121) - our ecosystem being consumed
+* Drexler becomes scapegoat - Zizek - (125)
+* Talking about "goo" makes the discourse gooey, "discursive goo" (126)
+* Goo science is then projected as a technoscientific stability (hard, a male authority); helps recast the conversation in gender models (128)
+* Nanotech is assimilated into humanist models, what Mark Hansen calls "technesis" (128)
+* What's interesting is that this humanizing opposes nanotech's "post-humanizing tendencies" (129)
+* Nanotech = "monstrous-feminine"
+* Narrative texts combat goo (132) as well as scientific discourse (136) using the "matrix of humanism".
+* The terminatrix is the castrating/goo, situate threat of technology in the realm of feminine seduction (141)
+* impatient future does not wait for future (164)
+* The post vital, "machine  phylum" (Deleuze/Guattari).
+Rebirthal traversal across the surface tension, after disintegration.
+(166)
+* Certain narrative futures explore the beginning of a new kind of postvital, posthumanist life, surplus, in a new type of assemblage (180)
+* The post biological entity wants not, (181) it has plenty and abundance (183)
+* Nanovision is a site of xenomorphosis - becoming alien to ourselves (184), avatars?
+* Nanofiction imagines a "body without organs" (Deleuze), our normal organisms are "user illusion" (185)